STERNUM ANATOMY

 • Central dip at the top of the manubrium

-• Located between the points where the clavicles meet the sternum
+• Located between the points where your clavicles meet the sternum

 • Serves as an important anatomical landmark